prometheus/prometheus/docs/querying/basics.md

 ### Instant vector selectors

-Instant vector selectors allow the selection of a set of time series and a single sample value for each at a given timestamp (instant): in the simplest form, only a metric name is specified.
-This results in an instant vector containing elements for all time series that have this metric name.
+Instant vector selectors allow the selection of a set of time series (in a time range query) and a single sample value for each at a given timestamp (in an instant query).
+In the simplest form, only a metric name is specified, which results in an instant vector containing elements for all time series that have this metric name.

 This example selects all time series that have the `http_requests_total` metric